Skip navigation

 3. Third party editorial advice is provided as per the Guideline: Higher Degree by Research - Editing of Theses.

 4. When third party editorial advice has been provided the name of the editor and a brief description of the service rendered is printed in the acknowledgements as per the Australian standards for editing practice.
 If the third party editor's current or former area of academic specialisation is similar to that of the candidate, this is also stated in the acknowledgements.
+If the candidate uses digital editing tools or generative AI this should be acknowledged, as advised within the Guideline: Higher degree by research – editing of theses.

 5. An abstract of 250-500 words is on the page or pages following the acknowledgement.
 The electronic version of the abstract must use standard text only.